kusumi/fileobj/script/README.notes.md

 ## Notes

-+ Creates a new directory *${HOME}/.fileobj* if it doesn't exist, and creates some files under the directory.
++ A new directory *${HOME}/.fileobj* and some files under that directory are automatically created if they don't exist.

 + Some keyboard keys may not work correctly on vt100 terminal.